Characteristics of Effective Verbal Communication

 Acknowledgment: Show appreciation for your audience’s time, attention, and contributions.
 Acknowledge their perspective, opinions, or concerns to build rapport and trust.

-Empathy: Demonstrate empathy by considering the feelings, needs, and perspectives of your audience.
+Empathy: Demonstrate empathy by considering the feelings, human needs, and perspectives of your audience.
 Be sensitive to their emotions and respond with empathy and understanding.

 7. Concrete